AwesomeTMC/pyBRS/README.md

 ### Preparing the MIDI
 Get the MIDI you want to import, open it in your favorite DAW (FL Studio, LMMS, etc.), and use the [SMG2 IBNK Soundfont Collection](https://mega.nz/file/od80zawY#84f9PZfn34_u00PGDpaOg80gNqpemgT_38THpMWQ8OU) to figure out what instrument you want to use.

+BRS is limited by memory, and doesn't support several MIDI features.
+Please keep that in mind as you decide what MIDIs to convert.

 The important part, though, is the track name.
 It should start with a `#`, and then the unique number identifying the BankProgNo. `#0103` for `S_Y_PERCSET_003`, for example.
 Once each track follows this format, you're ready to export it.

 Additionally, please make sure the MIDI you are using ends with `.mid`, and there is only one tempo used in the MIDI.